Exploring Snow Canyon State Park

 Hint: Avoid walking on the road during this hike by just making it an out-and-back rather than a loop by turning back at the names.

-Free camping nearby: The closest free BLM camping location is north of Snow Canyon.
+Free camping nearby: The closest free BLM camping location is north of Snow Canyon in Horseman Park.
 There is quite a bit of litter, but there are also Juniper trees to provide shade and privacy.
 Note: this site was popular with hunters who arrived in droves during the predawn hours when we were there during late October.

-We better enjoyed camping on some open desert BLM land south of St. George just across the border in Arizona for over a week.
+We better enjoyed camping on some open desert BLM land south of St. George on Black Rock Road, just across the border in Arizona for over a week.
 It’s cleaner and not as busy as the other site, and as long as you drive away from the highway it’s a lovely quiet spot.
+We loved spending time running on the many roads leading into the desert from this site.